LukeMS/pysdl2-roguelike-tutorial/README.rst

 .. code-block:: python

     class SceneBase(object):
         """Basic scene of the game.

         New Scenes should be subclasses of SceneBase.
         """

         def __new__(cls, manager, **kwargs):
             """Create a new instance of a scene.

             A reference to the manager is stored before returning the instance.
             This is made preventively because many properties are related to the manager.

             Args:
                 manager (Manager): the running instance of the Manager
             """
             scene = super().__new__(cls)
             scene.manager = manager
             return scene

         def __init__(self, **kwargs):
             """Initialization."""
             pass

         # properties
         @property
         def height(self):
             """Main window height.

             Returns:
                 Manager.height
             """
             return self.manager.height

         @property
         def width(self):
             """Main window width.

             Returns:
                 Manager.height
             """
             return self.manager.width

         @property
         def factory(self):
-        """Reference to sdl2.ext.SpriteFactory instance.
+            """Reference to sdl2_ext2.SpriteFactory instance.

             Returns:
                 Manager.factory
             """
             return self.manager.factory

         @property
         def kb_state(self):
             """Reference to KeyboardStateController instance.

             Returns:
                 Manager.kb_state
             """
             return self.manager.kb_state

         @property
         def renderer(self):
-        """Reference to sdl2.ext.Renderer instance.
+            """Reference to sdl2_ext2.Renderer instance.

             Returns:
                 Manager.renderer

             """
             return self.manager.renderer

         @property
+        def resources(self):
+            """Reference to sdl2_ext2.Resources instance.

+            Returns:
+                Manager.resources

+            """
+            return self.manager.resources

+        @property
         def sdlrenderer(self):
             """Reference to sdl2.SDL_Renderer instance.

             Returns:
                 Manager.renderer.sdlrenderer
             """
             return self.manager.renderer.sdlrenderer

         @property
         def spriterenderer(self):
-        """Reference to sdl2.ext.TextureSpriteRenderSystem instance.
+            """Reference to sdl2_ext2.TextureSpriteRenderSystem instance.

             Returns:
                 Manager.spriterenderer
             """
             return self.manager.spriterenderer

         # other methods
         def quit(self):
             """Stop the manager main loop."""
             self.manager.alive = False

         # event methods
         def on_key_press(self, event, sym, mod):
             """Called on keyboard input, when a key is **held down**.

             Args:
                 event (sdl2.events.SDL_Event): The base event, as passed by SDL2.
                     Unless specifically needed, sym and mod should be used instead.
                 sym (int): Integer representing code of the key pressed.
 For printable keys ``chr(key)`` should return the corresponding character.
                 mod (KeyboardStateController): the keyboard state for modifiers and locks.
 See :class:KeyboardStateController
             """
             pass

         def on_key_release(self, event, sym, mod):
             """Called on keyboard input, when a key is **released**.

             By default if the Escape key is pressed the manager quits.
             If that behaviour is desired you can call ``super().on_key_release( event, sym, mod)`` on a child class.

             Args:
                 event (sdl2.events.SDL_Event): The base event, as passed by SDL2.
                     The other arguments should be used for a higher level interaction, unless specifically needed.
                 sym (int): Integer representing code of the key pressed.
 For printable keys ``chr(key)`` should return the corresponding character.
                 mod (KeyboardStateController): the keyboard state for modifiers and locks.
 See :class:KeyboardStateController
             """
             if sym == sdl2.SDLK_ESCAPE:
                 self.quit()

         def on_mouse_drag(self, event, x, y, dx, dy, button):
             """Called when mouse buttons are pressed and the mouse is dragged.

             Args:
                 event (sdl2.events.SDL_Event): The base event, as passed by SDL2.
                     The other arguments should be used for a higher level interaction, unless specifically needed.
                 x (int): horizontal coordinate, relative to window. y (int): vertical coordinate, relative to window. dx (int): relative motion in the horizontal direction dy (int): relative motion in the vertical direction button (str, "RIGHT"|"MIDDLE"|"LEFT"): string representing the
                     button pressed.
             """
             pass

         def on_mouse_motion(self, event, x, y, dx, dy):
             """Called when the mouse is moved.

             Args: